Congratulations on your plastic surgery procedure!

 - Disregard anything below that conflicts with what your surgeon tells you.
-This article is general information and your surgeon will most assuredly have instructions that conflict with some of it.
+This article is general information, and your surgeon will most assuredly have instructions that conflict with some of it.
 You took the time to find the best surgeon, so now you should follow your surgeon’s instructions to the letter.

-- Everybody heals differently so the timeframes below are very generalized.
+- Everybody heals differently, so the timeframes below are very generalized.
 As with everything else, follow the direction of your surgeon.

 Sure, bench presses don’t work your nose muscles (!!), but they do raise your heart rate and increase your rate of breathing, both of which can adversely affect the healing of your rhinoplasty.

 - More rules of thumb to go by:

-- If you have any bruising at all, do not exercise (you may need to talk to your surgeon as well, if bruising persists too long)
+- If you have any bruising at all, do not exercise (you may need to talk to your surgeon as well if bruising persists too long)

-- If you have any swelling, do not exercise
+- If you have any swelling, do not exercise.

-- If areas are still hurting or are overly sore, do not exercise
+- If areas are still hurting or are overly sore, do not exercise.

 - A schedule for the first few weeks could be something like this:

-- First week: Enjoy three 5-minute walks each day
+- First week: Enjoy three 5-minute walks each day.

-- Second week: Enjoy three 10-minute walks each day
+- Second week: Enjoy three 10-minute walks each day.

-- Third week: Enjoy three 15-minute walks each day
+- Third week: Enjoy three 15-minute walks each day.

 - Fourth week: Enjoy four 15-minute walks each day.
-Talk with your surgeon at around this point to see if you can increase your level of activity
+Talk with your surgeon at around this point to see if you can increase your level of activity.

 - Fifth week: Based on your surgeon’s advice, you may be able to ease back into an exercise regimen

-Given the above, lets take a look at how patients of specific cosmetic or plastic surgery procedures can get back into an exercise program
+Given the above, let’s take a look at how patients of specific cosmetic or plastic surgery procedures can get back into an exercise program.

 It’s important to keep in mind that as you exercise after your liposuction procedure, the treated areas will show increased swelling for up to six months after your procedure.
-This doesn’t jeopardize the ultimate results of your liposuction but it may make it longer before you see that actual results.
-Many patients understand this and consider the trade-off of delayed results and being able to get back into an exercise program acceptable.
+This doesn’t jeopardize your liposuction’s ultimate results, but it may make it longer before you see actual results.
+Many patients understand this and consider the trade-off of delayed results and get back into an exercise program acceptable.

-You’ll want to avoid vigorous exercise after plastic surgery such as running, weightlifting or high cardio activities such as Zumba.
+You’ll want to avoid vigorous exercise after plastic surgery such as running, weightlifting, or high cardio activities such as Zumba.
 You’ll want to stay at this level for about 6 weeks.
 This will enable you to gain the psychological benefits of exercise without putting your body through too much strain – all of this without impacting the healing process.

-- Exercise Ball Crunch: Instead of doing normal crunches on the floor, rest your back against a medicine ball, keep your knees at about a 90 degree angle and lift your body until your back is off the ball, then lower your back slowly.
+- Exercise Ball Crunch: Instead of doing normal crunches on the floor, rest your back against a medicine ball, keep your knees at about a 90-degree angle and lift your body until your back is off the ball, then lower your back slowly.
 Shoot for 3-5 sets of 8-12 repetitions each.

 - Crunches / Bicycle Crunches: This is an exercise we’ve all seen and probably done once or twice.
 What most people don’t understand, though, is that it is one of the very best exercises to strengthen your core.
-Studies have been done that show this single exercise does a great job of targeting the three main muscle groups of your abdominal area: Rectus abdominis, external obliques, and the internal obliques.
+Studies have shown this single exercise does a great job of targeting the three main muscle groups of your abdominal area: Rectus abdominis, external obliques, and the internal obliques.
 Doing this single exercise can produce dramatic results for your mid-section.
 To do it, lie flat on your back on the floor, raise your head with your hands behind it, and then in a bicycle pedaling motion, move your legs while pulling the opposite elbow towards the knees.
 For example, try to touch your left elbow to your right knee and then alternate.

 A great site for additional exercises such as this is www.livestrong.com

 Since most sports and exercise routines rely on your core musculature (which includes the rectus muscles around your abdomen), you will most likely be instructed to wait up to four weeks before beginning any light cardio.

-Your surgeon will give you definite timelines but if you’re in the prep phase and just doing research, you’ll want to now that your inactivity/light activity phase can last several weeks and, in some cases, even a couple of months.
+Your surgeon will give you definite timelines, but if you’re in the prep phase and just doing research, you’ll want to know that your inactivity/light activity phase can last several weeks and, in some cases, even a couple of months.

 - Below is a single outline of what you can expect.
 Again, your surgeon will have a more definite plan and timelines for you.

-- Short walks are great to promote a feeling of well being, get the blood flowing, promote healing and help prevent blood clots.
-While in the hospital you may be able to walk the halls a bit.
+- Short walks are great to promote a feeling of well being, get the blood flowing, promote healing, and help prevent blood clots.
+While in the hospital, you may be able to walk the halls a bit.
 When you get home, take your act on the road and get reacquainted with your neighborhood and neighbors.
 As your strength and endurance returns, take longer walks around more of your neighborhood, on a walking path, or through the local mall a couple of times.

-- Begin performing upper-body and leg-strengthening exercises around one month after surgery, recommends the Johns Hopkins Cosmetic Center.
+- Begin performing upper-body and leg-strengthening exercises around one month after surgery recommends the Johns Hopkins Cosmetic Center.
 Avoid doing exercises that specifically target your abdominal muscles until your muscle strength returns in other areas of the body.
 This will help you to avoid straining your stomach muscles.

 - Strengthen your abdominal muscles with simple exercises, such as pelvic thrusts and leg slides.
-As your abdominal strength improves, move on to various types of crunches, planks and leg lifts.
+As your abdominal strength improves, move on to various types of crunches, planks, and leg lifts.
 Perform one set of 10 to 12 repetitions of each exercise.
 Add additional sets as strength and stamina increase.

 - Resume your regular exercise program when you’ve received clearance from your physician.
 Keep in mind that this may take several months.

 If your procedure involved implants, there is even more cause for concern as these implants go under the muscle and need additional time to heal.

 For the most part, you’ll be advised to avoid any exercise after plastic surgery that involves your pectoral muscles for a given time – follow those directions.

 - First week: Rest.
 Yep, that’s it.
-You don’t want to do anything to get your heart rate up so, as mentioned above, walking from the couch to the kitchen is about the extent of it.
+You don’t want to do anything to get your heart rate up, so, as mentioned above, walking from the couch to the kitchen is about the extent of it.

 - Second week: Extremely light cardio – really nothing more than slow walks.
 Get reacquainted with your neighborhood through short slow walks.
-Try to do it during the cooler part of the day if possible as you still don’t want to get your heart rate up nor do you want to overheat.
+Try to do it during the cooler part of the day if possible, as you still don’t want to get your heart rate up, nor do you want to overheat.